 After the dishes had been washed, naptime came for all in the household, no matter the age.
 When we visited them, we would lie down wherever there was room, read the newspaper, look at pictures in the Montgomery Ward’s Catalogue, or just be still until we fell asleep.

-Evenings were spent eating a simple meal–bowls of cereal with bananas, perhaps with spoonsful of black cherry Jell-O with fruit cocktail and Reddi-wip on the side, watching Walter Cronkite report the six o’clock news, and then afterward the Grand Ole’ Opry, Gunsmoke, The Ed Sullivan Show, or a John Wayne movie.
-She shelled pecans while she watched television, which must have hurt her some due to the arthritis that plagued her hands.
+Evenings were spent eating a simple meal–bowls of cereal with bananas, perhaps with spoonsful of black cherry Jell-O with fruit cocktail and Reddi-Wip on the side, watching Walter Cronkite report the six o’clock news, and then afterward the Grand Ole’ Opry, Gunsmoke, The Ed Sullivan Show, or a John Wayne movie.
+She shelled pecans while she watched television, which must have hurt her some due to arthritis that plagued her hands.
 Bedtime occurred after the end of the ten o’clock news.
-Faces were washed and our grandparents slipped in-between white sheets underneath a chenille bedspread, and sometimes slept soundly, still as pieces of wood.
+Faces were washed, and our grandparents slipped in-between white sheets underneath a chenille bedspread and sometimes slept soundly, still as pieces of wood.

 There were variations to these daily rhythms, of course.
 Our grandmother took care of her mother-in-law, her bedridden sister-in-law, and her mother until their deaths.
 Indeed in some way, she took care of the rest of us until her internal clock wound completely down.

 No matter what tribulations had come her way, she had managed them all with grace.
 There was a demon squirrel, however, who was like a giant fingernail scratching upon her spirit’s chalkboard.
 She witnessed him scampering away from her prized pecan trees with her treasured nuts.
 Giving him fair warning, she told him to get away from her pecans, that they were to be left untouched for icebox cookies, fruit cakes, and the Thanksgiving cornbread stuffing, or else…